nrigroup/webdev-challenge/README.md

 the best practices in defining your functions and variable names, chances are
 we will not need to run your code to evaluate your skills.

+## What's Next?
+Once when you have submitted your work we will review your submission as soon as possible.

+Please note we will only contact the selected candidates for further consideration.

+We thank you for taking the time to complete this development challenge and appreciate your interest in pursuing a career with NRI.